cuttle-cards/cuttle/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Do the tests still pass? (see [Run the Tests](https://github.com/cuttle-cards/cuttle#run-the-tests))
 - [ ] Is the code formatted properly? (see [Linting (Formatting)](https://github.com/cuttle-cards/cuttle#linting-formatting))
+- For New Features:
+  - [ ] Have tests been added to cover any new features or fixes?
-- [ ] For new features: Has the documentation been updated accordingly?
+  - [ ] Has the documentation been updated accordingly?

 ## Please describe additional details for testing this change